Hello

 Limitations

-To keep this website to an acceptable small size in Mb, I have
+To keep this website to an acceptable small size in MB, I have

-pictures, next to the description.
+360 pixels (72dpi) high pictures, next to the description.

 Neither have I tried to put in small samples of music in MP3.
 This also

-because it would take up too much time to search for a proper example
+because it would take up too much time for me to search my LP's and

-tune and make it available for download.
-For the same reason you will
+CD's for a proper example tune and make it available for download.
+For

-also miss an elaborate list of all possible alternative instrument names
+the same reason you will also miss an elaborate list of all possible

-or obscure one-off instruments.
-Maybe I will add some of these things
+alternative instrument names or obscure one-off instruments.
+Maybe I

-in future.
-For the time being try YOUTUBE.com, searching with the instrument
+will add some of these things in future.
+For the time being try YOUTUBE.com,

-name - you will be surprised!
+searching with the instrument name - you will be surprised!

-Indeed, in January 2008 I have been
+And well, in January 2008 I have

-so kind as to help you searching the enormous wealth of music videos
+been so kind as to help you searching the enormous wealth of music videos

 the playing techniques for both hands.
 So under most instruments you